Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Change the Apple Watch’s Passcode in the Watch App

-2. Enter and confirm the new passcode.
+2. Enter and confirm your new passcode.

 Turn Off the Apple Watch's Passcode in the Watch App